You have the right to get a copy of the information that an organisation holds about you without being charged.

 Also if you know what you want, ask for it specifically, rather than be sent a lot of information you don’t need.
 This may make it quicker to deal with your request.

 Here are some situations in which you may want to use a SAR to access your data – and a couple where you shouldn’t!

-Get a list of your loans from a lender
+Get a list of your loans and other information from a lender

 Check if your name is on a fraud database

 If you are being turned down for credit and you don’t know why, you may want to check the National Hunter and Cifas databases to see if any fraud is associated with your name.
 Both firms have SAR forms you can use to ask for a check and this will now be free.
 See Is your name on a fraud database? for details.